-WITHIN THE PAST FIVE (5) YEARS HAS THE VENDOR, ANY INDIVIDUAL(S) SERVING IN A MANAGERIAL OR CONSULTING CAPACITY, PRINCIPAL OWNER(S), OFFICER(S), MAJOR STOCKHOLDER(S), AFFILIATE OR ANY PERSON INVOLVED IN THE BIDDING OR CONTRACTING PROCESS: consigned and abivers life and a compact of the view land and a land of the view land of the a) 1.
+3.)
+WITHIN THE PAST FIVE (5) YEARS HAS THE VENDOR, ANY INDIVIDUAL(S) SERVING IN A MANAGERIAL OR CONSULTING CAPACITY, PRINCIPAL OWNER(S), OFFICER(S), MAJOR STOCKHOLDER(S), AFFILIATE OR ANY PERSON INVOLVED IN THE BIDDING OR CONTRACTING PROCESS: a) 1.
 Been suspended or terminated by a local, state or federal authority in connection with a contract or contracting process; 2.
 Been disqualified for cause as a Bidder on any permit, license, concession franchise or lease; 3.
 Entered into an agreement to a voluntary exclusion from bidding/contracting; 4.
 Been subject to an administrative proceeding or civil action seeking specific performance or restitution in connection with any local, state, or federal government contract; 5.
 Been denied an award of a local, state, or federal government contract, had a contract suspended or had a contract terminated for non-responsibility; or 6.
-Had a local, state, or federal government contract suspended or terminated for cause prior to the completion of the term of the contract. $\Box YES$ b) Been indicted, convicted, received a judgment against them or a grant of immunity for any business-related conducting constituting a crime under local, state or federal including but not limited to, fraud, extortion, bribery, racketeering, price-fixing, bid collusion or any crime related to truthfulness and/or business conduct?
-YES c) Been issued a citation, notice, violation order, or are pending an administrative hearing or proceeding or determination of violations of: 1.
+Had a local, state, or federal government contract suspended or terminated for cause prior to the completion of the term of the contract. b) Been indicted, convicted, received a judgment against them or a grant of immunity for any business-related conducting constituting a crime under local, state or federal including but not limited to, fraud, extortion, bribery, racketeering, price-fixing, bid collusion or any crime related to truthfulness and/or business conduct?
+NO c) Been issued a citation, notice, violation order, or are pending an administrative hearing or proceeding or determination of violations of: 1.
 Federal, state, or local health laws, rules or regulations.
-YES 4.
-IN THE PAST THREE (3) YEARS, HAS THE VENDOR OR ITS AFFILIATES HAD ANY CLAIMS, JUDGMENTS, INJUNCTIONS, LIENS, FINES OR PENALTIES SECURED BY ANY GOVERNMENTAL AGENCY?
+4. IN THE PAST THREE (3) YEARS, HAS THE VENDOR OR ITS AFFILIATES HAD ANY CLAIMS, JUDGMENTS, INJUNCTIONS, LIENS, FINES OR PENALTIES SECURED BY ANY GOVERNMENTAL AGENCY?
 Indicate if this is applicable to the submitting vendor or affiliate.
 State whether the situation(s) was a claim, judgment, injunction, lien or other with an explanation.
 Provide the name(s) and address(es) of the agency, the amount of the original and outstanding balance.
 If any of these items are open, unsatisfied, indicate the status of each item as "open" or "unsatisfied".
 5. DURING THE PAST THREE (3) YEARS, HAS THE VENDOR FAILED TO: a) File any returns or pay any applicable federal, state or city taxes?
-Identify the taxing jurisdiction, type of tax, liability year(s), and tax liability amount the vendor failed to file/pay and the current status of the liability.
-YES XNO b) File returns or pay New York State unemployment insurance?
+Identify the taxing jurisdiction, type of tax, liability year(s), and tax liability amount the vendor failed to file/pay and the current status of the liability. b) File returns or pay New York State unemployment insurance?
 Indicate the year(s) the vendor failed to file/pay the insurance and the current status of the liability.
-YES XNO c) Property Tax Indicate the year(s) the vendor failed to file.
-YES V NO 6.
+YES NO c) Property Tax Indicate the year(s) the vendor failed to file.
+YES YOO 6.
 HAVE ANY BANKRUPTCY PROCEEDINGS BEEN INITIATED BY OR AGAINST THE VENDOR OR IT'S AFFILIATES WITHIN THE PAST SEVEN (7) YEARS (WHETHER OR NOT CLOSED) OR IS ANY BANKRUPTCY PROCEDDING PENDING BY OR AGAINST THE VENDOR OR IT'S AFFILIATES REGARDLESS OF THE DATE OF FILING?
 Indicate if this is applicable to the submitting vendor or affiliate.
 If it is an affiliate, include the affiliate's name and FEIN.
 Provide the court name, address, and docket number.
-Indicate if the proceedings have been
+Indicate if the proceedings have been initiated, remain pending, or have been closed.
+If closed, provide the date closed.
+YES